JimSeker/flutter/README.md

 flutter Examples
 ===========
 These are examples very basic examples using flutter.
+Note, I'm in the process of updating them the new versions.
+Most currently will not even compile.

 <b>bottomnavigationdemo</b> give you the basics to get the bottom navigation working.